ClumsyLee/CampNet/docs/privacy.md

 ## Information Collection and Use

-In order to login to your campus network for you, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to account IDs, passwords, SSIDs and custom configurations.
-The information that I request will be retained on your device and is not collected by me in any way.
+In order to login to your campus network for you, while using our Service, I may require you to provide us with certain personally identifiable information, including but not limited to usernames, passwords, SSIDs and custom configurations. **The information that I request will be retained on your device and is not collected by me in any way.**

 The app does use third party services that may collect information used to identify you.